leonmatt/research/software-engineering/design-pattern-examples/structural-dps/composite/README.md

-## The Bridge Pattern
+## The Composite Pattern

-The Bridge Pattern is a Structural Design Pattern that makes abstract interfaces instead of only concrete interfaces.
+The Composite Pattern is a Structural Design Pattern that composes objects into trees in part-whole hierarchies

-The general idea is that we want to separate abstractions from implementations, so they are not tightly-coupled.
+The general idea is that by engineering our classes properly, we can treat a single object the same way that we treat multiple objects.

-In this example, we have a Connection class that supports Network and Database connections.
-The Network Connection supports GRPC and MPI message-passing protocols.
-The important thing to know is that the Messages are implemented as abstractions, and the protocol messaging interfaces are concrete classes, including GRPC and MPI.
+In this example we have a bunch of hardware classes along with an overarching class called HardwareGroup.
+The HardwareGroup contains a vector of hardware devices and you can treat it like its own hardware device.

-By passing a concrete messaging interface to the Connection class, we can make sure that our concrete classes are not tightly coupled to their abstractions.
+By containing all of these like classes together in a single group, if we need to operate on all of the objects or a subset, then we can do that.